oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     number of connections opened when the pool is created.
 The increment is the number of connections that are opened whenever a connection request exceeds the number of currently open connections.
 The max parameter is the maximum number of connections that can be open in the connection pool.

-Note that when :ref:`external authentication <extauth>` or :ref:`heterogeneous pools
-    <connpooltypes>` are used, the pool growth behavior is different.
+    Note that when using :ref:`external authentication <extauth>`, :ref:`heterogeneous pools <connpooltypes>`, or :ref:`drcp`, then the pool growth behavior is different.
+In these cases the number of connections created at pool startup is always zero, and the increment is always one.

     If the connectiontype parameter is specified, all calls to :meth:`~SessionPool.acquire()` will create connection objects of that type,